robin-oester/cil-project/README.md

 - `--stacking <dataset_base_name> <val_dataset_base_name>` - prepares the model to be used for stacking by performing k-fold cross-validation and predicting the submission dataset.
 - `--dataset <dataset>` - specifies the dataset to be used for training.
 If none specified, trains the model on the entire dataset.

-In order to reproduce our results, consider the following models:
+In order to reproduce our results, consider the following models.

 BFM (Base):
 ```bash
 python cil_project/bayesian_factorization_machines/training/bfm_training_procedure.py --rank 15 --iterations 1000